SidneyFC17/fieloelr/doc/FD-ELR Functional Documentation.md

 :point_right: 1.
 In the Short Answer question, the option *Shuffle Answer Options* is not displayed since the answer options are not available to the member.
 :point_right: 2.
 In this type of question, the *Is Correct* field is not displayed as well, because all the answer options are automatically set as "true" by the system.
 :point_right: 3.
 It's possible to create as many answer option text fields as desired by clicking the New button in the right upper corner of the Answer Options frame.
 :point_right: 4.
+Any of the included answer options can be removed by clicking the remove icon (:heavy_multiplication_x:) in its right side.
+:point_right: 5.
 Since the answer options are not displayed to the member, the reorder functionality is not available for this type of question.

 It's possible to press the **Save and new** button which saves the question and its answer options and automatically displays the first question wizard page or the **Save** button that saves all data and just refreshes the module details page.